-Insert this line at the beginning of your SVG file with a text editor.
-Together with the plugin mentioned above the SVG upload should work then without further errors.
+Insert this line at the beginning of your SVG file with a text editor and together with the above mentioned.
+With the plugin mentioned above, SVG upload should work then without further errors.

-Keep in mind that cropping the image in WordPress will not work because it’s not possible with SVGs – if you’re asked to upload it, just skip this feature.
+Keep in mind that cropping the image in WordPress will not work as SVGs will not, so if you’re asked to upload it, just skip this feature.

 You have not worked with text files yet?
 Here’s how to edit plain text files.

 Tip: pay attention to the correct file format

 On many websites, icons use fonts such as Font Awesome – but these are absolute PageSpeed killers.

 Fonts are often loaded with high priority and icon fonts in particular have a comparatively high file size – even if you use only a few icons, all available icons are always transferred as a large file to the visitor of the website.

 SVG files, on the other hand, can be played out modularly, i.e. only if they are actually part of the output.